Download it for free on Wednesday, October 31st. Happy Halloween 🙂

-Click on the banner below for a chance to win a copy of the new contemporary suspense, An American Family:
+Click on the cover below for your chance to win a copy of the new contemporary suspense, An American Family:

 This book had its ups and downs.
 I enjoyed most of the mystery/suspense aspects, but there were several instances of character dialogue and thoughts that didn’t sit well with me.
 It simply felt unnatural.
 Overall, it was still worth reading if you like mysteries with a twist, and I gave it 4 stars.
 I felt like some of the race-related writing came across as forced rather than as a part of the story.

 I loved this book.
 It had such a strange beginning that I couldn’t tell the direction it was headed, Then, at the perfect time, the mystery took on a life of its own.
 I enjoyed the mixture of love, suspense, betrayal, and forgiveness.
 The characters were messy, and the ending was unexpected, leading to 4.5 stars.

 There were times when I couldn’t stand this book, and there were other moments when I really enjoyed the story.
 My biggest problem was with the main character, Ethan.
 His responses and actions went beyond the point of simple annoyance.
 He wasn’t believable, and his actions/speech took away from the mystery, which actually ended up being pretty good.
 I gave it 3 stars, yet I somehow still recommend it, but I’ll warn you to be prepared to become agitated.

 This was a surprisingly good read.
 I particularly enjoyed Olivia’s character, her flaws, and her passion for her job.
 The mystery part of the book kept me guessing while the relationship aspects were also relatable.
 I will admit that I sort of saw the ending coming, but I didn’t see it exactly the way that Burke wrote it.
 I gave it 4.5 stars and definitely recommend this one.